Kothamalli thogayal, a finger licking chutney with fresh coriander leaves and lentils. A delicious accompaniment with rice.Jump to Recipe

 Please check recipe card below for exact measurements of each ingredient used and also for the detailed instructions

-- In a heavy bottom pan, add a tsp of oil, roast urad dal, chana dal, coriander seeds and curry leaves.
+- In a heavy bottom pan, add a teaspoon of oil, roast urad dal, chana dal, coriander seeds and curry leaves.

 - Next add hing sesame seeds, red chilies, black peppercorns and roast until the dal turn golden brown.